-'''

 struct tms {

-time_t tms_utime;

-time_t tms_stime;

-time_t tms_cutime;

-time_t tms_cstime;
+time_t tms_utime; time_t tms_stime; time_t tms_cutime; time_t tms_cstime;

-};

-'''

 This information comes from the calling process and each of its terminated child processes for which it has executed a wait.
-All times are in 60ths of a second on DEC processors, 100ths of a second on AT&T processors.
+All times are in 64ths of a second.

 Tms_utime is the CPU time used while executing instructions in the user space of the calling process.